micahvandegrift/micahvandegrift.github.io/CV.md

 2017
 ----
 **Article | What is digital scholarship, and what's it doing in libraries?
-A Manifesto.** Rachel Smart, Carolyn Moritz, Aaron Retteen, Sarah Stanley, Devin Soper, Micah Vandegrift
+A Manifesto.** Rachel Smart, Carolyn Moritz, Matt Hunter, Aaron Retteen, Sarah Stanley, Devin Soper, Micah Vandegrift
 * This article is a work in progress that will outline the state of digital scholarship and attempt to make the argument that this mode of work for research libraries is the new normal.
 Collaborative authorship will be shared with every member of the Office of Digital Research and Scholarship at FSU Libraries.
 The pre-print will be posted and written online at [https://www.authorea.com/176682/j7KwxuqRe5w1MHd7-nJ77g](https://www.authorea.com/176682/j7KwxuqRe5w1MHd7-nJ77g) with a deadline of late summer 2017.

 **Article | (Working title) Forecasting a "maturity model" for Supporting Public Access Policies: A Preliminary Study.** Devin Soper, Renaine Julian, Cinthya Ippoliti, Amy Koshoffer